 Can conures eat in the wild?

-A pet conure really needs a diet that is designed for non-wild birds.
+A pet conure needs a diet that is designed for non-wild birds.
 Trying to introduce your conure to the idea of eating in the wild can create food confusion and malnutrition.
-Choose conure food and parrot food for non-wild bird instead!
+Choose conure food and parrot food for non-wild birds instead!

 What do I do if my conure flies away?

 We hope this day never comes!
 Stay close if your conure manages to fly away.
-Simply leaving your conure’s cage out in the open to be discovered could encourage your bird to return.
+Simply leaving your conure’s cage out in the open to discover could encourage your bird to return.
 Your conure may also respond to your voice.

 List of fruits for conures

-Conures enjoy many everyday and tropical fruits.
-In fact, many of the tasty fruits that you like to eat can also be enjoyed by your conure.
+Conures enjoy many every day and tropical fruits.
+Many of the tasty fruits that you like to eat can also be enjoyed by your conure.
 It is important to manage portion sizes when feeding fresh fruits to your conure.
 Cut fruit into slices or chunks to make feeding time easy!
 Here’s a list of popular fruits that are okay for conures: